What are the powers and duties of a trustee?

 We appreciate that the cost of obtaining legal advice or pursuing or defending a claim is often of most concern to clients.
 Depending on the circumstances of your case, we may be able to offer you alternative funding options, such as "no win, no fee" or a deferred payment arrangement.

-Contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email firstname.lastname@example.org for a free, no obligation chat to see how we can help you.
+Contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email email@example.com for a no obligation chat to see how we can help you.